Which of the following best describes the difference between a mo... | Study Prep in Pearson+

-Which of the following best describes the difference between a molecule and an atom?
+Which of the following best describes the difference between a molecule and an atom, and provides a correct example?

 A

-A molecule consists of two or more atoms chemically bonded together, while an atom is a single unit of an element.
+A molecule is a single atom of a noble gas, such as He, while an atom is a combination of molecules.

 B